uel3/nf-core-uno/README.md

 ## Pipeline output

+Current output of the draft UnO output consists of the user specified <OUTDIR> with following directories: fastqc, trimmomatic, bowtie2, Assembly, GenomeBinning, convert, multiqc, pipeline_info.
 To see the results of an example test run with a full size dataset refer to the [results](https://nf-co.re/uno/results) tab on the nf-core website pipeline page.
 For more details about the output files and reports, please refer to the [output documentation](https://nf-co.re/uno/output).